SpencerTorres/Click-V/README.md

 It can be done, but it would require having a lot of duplicated rows, with enough space so that old memory would have a low probability of falling out of the table.
 Too much memory usage.

-So I then switched to a `Redis` table engine.
+So I then switched to a `EmbeddedRocksDB` table engine.
 This is the optimal structure, since it operates as a fast in-memory KV store with no duplicates.
-This works perfectly, except for how the newer version of ClickHouse ALWAYS runs a full `SCAN` with multiple `MGET` calls.
+This works perfectly, but gets slower as the allocated memory gets larger.
+The ClickHouse query analyzer might be able to optimize this better in the future.

 Memory can be read via a `JOIN` or sub-query, even in multiple bytes.
 Memory can be written in multiple bytes using `arrayJoin` into the `memory` table.